What to do before April 2019: your essential six point financial planning checklist

 Planning sooner rather than later in this area is therefore vital if you want to maximise the amount that your beneficiaries receive.
 A very simple and effective way to start doing this is by using your ‘annual exemption’ of £3,000, which you can gift each tax year without any IHT implications.
 You can only carry forward any unused exemption for one year so acting on this before the end of the tax year is key.

-For those investors who have a high tolerance to investment risk, there are attractive income tax breaks afforded to those who invest in Venture Capital Trusts (VCTs) and income, capital gains and inheritance tax breaks for investing in Enterprise Investment Schemes (EISs).
-These are investments in small and start-up businesses so are high risk.
+For those investors who have a high tolerance to investment risk, there are attractive income tax breaks afforded to those who invest in Venture Capital Trusts (VCTs) and income, capital gains and inheritance tax breaks for investing in Enterprise Investment Schemes (EISs) (provided the underlying managers keep to certain rules).
+However, shares in these small and start-up businesses are highly illiquid and can be hard to sell.
+They are only suitable for UK resident taxpayers with a time horizon of greater than five years.

 A financial adviser is in a unique position to ensure that you are well placed to achieve your life goals and put a tailored plan in place.
 Where appropriate they can look to use your valuable allowances before the end of the tax year and could also open the door for you to tax efficient options such as VCTs and EISs.
 What is more, your initial review is completely free of cost and we will only suggest advice if we think you will benefit financially.